Newcastle East, New South Wales: Demographics

+76.5% of the population was born in Australia.
+Most common other countries of birth were England (4.1%), New Zealand (2.2%) and the Philippines (0.9%).

+82.8% of the population stated that they only speak English at home.
+The next most spoken language is Spanish, with 1.5% of the population speaking it.

 Motor racing

 The Newcastle Street Circuit, a temporary Supercars Championship circuit first used in 2017 for the Newcastle 500, passes through Newcastle East.
 Foreshore Park was also used as a concert venue as part of the inaugural event, with acts including Delta Goodrem and Cold Chisel performing.

 Heritage listings

 Newcastle East has a number of heritage-listed sites, including: